Editorial Standards

 Pick a rational basis, then stick to it.
 The reviewer is looking for method, math, and evidence.
 Here are common options that pass the sniff test:

-For Schedule M‑3 filers, map “other deductions” to the new Schedule A categories, then carry the total to line 17.
+For every filer with a non-zero line 17 amount, map “other deductions” to the new Schedule A (Form 8825) categories, then carry the Schedule A total to line 17.
 This is one of the most visible 2025 changes, so your attachments and descriptions matter more than last year.

 How 8825 data lands on 1065, 1120‑S, and K‑1s